block-commons/block-commons/content/post/youth-booster-credits/index.md

 In terms of what that project would be about (because giving people free money is only ever going to be the first step in building a community, a foot in the door) - I think it should be about maintaining their own public blockchain and distributed ledger, they'll need it to use their credits and they might as well learn that maintaining it well is important.

-Youth Booster Credits is a Decred-inspired thought experiment, and I would credit @praxis, @haon and @degeri for demonstrating the impact of the Decred airdrop on them - and in @praxis case actually suggesting doing another airdrop.
+Youth Booster Credits is a Decred-inspired thought experiment, and I would credit @praxis, @haon and @degeri for demonstrating the impact of the Decred airdrop on them - and in @praxis case actually suggesting doing another airdrop at one point.

 In terms of thinking about how to make it work, that's also Decred-inspired, because that's what I am most familiar with, but it also looks comparatively well developed compared to other modes of blockchain community governance.